Top of page

 The LINC Workshop

-As a key component of achieving this vision, we are offering a workshop on “Learning through Inclusive Collaboration” that will lead directly to faculty teaching a paired LINC (Learning through Inclusive Collaboration) course in the 2024-25 AY.
-The LINC workshop will be May 8-9, 2024.
+As a key component of achieving this vision, we are offering a workshop on “Learning through Inclusive Collaboration” that will lead directly to faculty teaching a paired LINC (Learning through Inclusive Collaboration) course in the 2025-26 AY.
+The LINC Initiative Faculty Workshop will run over the course of three days: April 25th, April 29th, and August 21st, 2025.

 The workshop will leverage existing course offerings by preparing faculty pairs from different disciplines to create points of intersection, or links, between the two courses that encourage a diverse range of perspectives and thus lead to a more inclusive classroom.
 Each course will remain independently taught through the home department, but each faculty member will revise their syllabus to be more interdisciplinary and inclusive, and to include several points of convergence with their partner LINC course, such as common readings, presentations, projects, etc., on which faculty and students in both classes will cooperate/coordinate.